I’m finally back from a very busy period.

-Obviously, this may not be Lysa’s heart, but her statement wasn’t that clear either.
-Any Christian husband with a wife caught in such a position should also step down from ministry, even if none of it was his fault.
+Any Church leader who divorces should also step down from ministry, even if none of it was their fault.
 Likewise, so too Lysa should step down as well, even if none of it was her fault.

 A more compelling story of the power of God to show mercy and compassion would be for her to step down and focus her efforts on reconciliation in her marriage and not her ministry.

-Based on the Scriptures, she has chosen a viable route (if she remains single else she reconciles), albeit there was a better high road which was to stay with him and use the Lord to work through her to win him to Christ.
+Based on the Scriptures, separation is a viable route and divorce is not — 1 Corinthians 7: if she remains single else she reconciles.
+Albeit we should encourage her to choose the high road which was to stay with him and use the Lord to work through her to win him to Christ.

 Finally, she should not continue her ministry for multiple reasons, and focus her efforts on reconciling with her husband.
 Props to her for having the willingness and attitude to reconcile with her husband for a couple years after she learned of his sin against her.
 As Christians, we’d like to see that attitude continue.